Read this blog on how to create a custom search form in Drupal 7 for more information.

 Using Google Custom Search Module for Drupal 7

 If you want a free alternative, then Google Custom Search Module is something to check out.
-The working is similar to the one mentioned above but this will give a Google-like search experience on your website and it is free of cost.
+The work is similar to the one mentioned above but this will give a Google-like search experience on your website and it is free of cost.
 It does have some limitations though.
 GCS comes with ads, which can be a major UX letdown.
 It also uses the default Google index and does not give you control over indexing or ranking so this is something to keep in mind.
 Google Custom Search is definitely an upgrade from the default Drupal search but I wouldn’t recommend using it on most websites.

 Drupal 7 Custom Search Results

 Drupal comes with many customization options.
 But when it comes to the search engine and search results page, customization gets quite tricky.
 On top of this, there aren’t many guides out there on how this can be done.
 If you made a custom search using either of the above methods, you can customize the search results page.
-While GCS allows minimal customization, ExpertRec does not have any restrictions to the changes allowed.
+While GCS allows minimal customization, ExpertRec does not have any restrictions on the changes allowed.

 Once you have the search live on your site, you can use the ExpertRec dashboard to customize the search to your liking.
 You are free to customize both the appearance and the search results ranking criteria.
 This is by far the easiest way to customize your Drupal 7 Custom Search Results page.